-- Students who are transferring to UVI from another accredited academic institution will have to make a separate application to the nursing program. - 2) Included in the application packet are the following: - a) Proof of an overall GPA of 3.0 - b) Results of the TEAS exam with a composite score of 90%.
+- 1) Students who are transferring to UVI from another accredited academic institution will have to make a separate application to the nursing program. - 2) Included in the application packet are the following: - a) Proof of an overall GPA of 3.0 - b) Results of the TEAS exam with a composite score of 75%.
 Only the TEAS score submitted with the application will be considered.
 Once that score is submitted, the exam may not be repeated for that application period. - c) Written and certified proof of good academic standing from the last institution attended.
-If the student was enrolled in the nursing sequence, written and certified proof in that program is additionally required. - d) Results of a criminal background check from a reputable source within one month of application from the state of transfer.
+If the student was enrolled in the nursing sequence, written and certified proof in that program is additionally required. - d) Results of a criminal background check from a reputable source within 30 days of the beginning of class.
 (Student must support the cost of this review.
-Results should be sent directly to the Dean of Nursing) - e) Results of drug screen within 3 months of application (Student must support the cost of testing) - 3) Students must meet the same progression requirements as generic students. - 4) Transcripts will be reviewed for transfer credits and course placements only after items A-E have been completed and are on file. - 5) Transfer students will be admitted after currently enrolled students have been placed.
+Results should be sent directly to the Dean of Nursing.) - e) Results of urine drug screen within 30 days of the beginning of class.
+(Student must support the cost of testing.
+Results should be sent directly to the Dean of Nursing.) - 3) Students must meet the same progression requirements as generic students.

-6) No transfer student will be admitted after enrollment ceilings have been met.
+- 4) Transcripts will be reviewed for transfer credits and course placements only after items A-E have been completed and are on file. - 5) Transfer students will be admitted after currently enrolled students have been placed. - 6) No transfer student will be admitted after enrollment ceilings have been met.